Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 What are some Ojibwa values?

-Consider that we Ojibwa refer to ourselves as Anishnabeg - the good beings - and that we do not have a word or term that separates humanity from the rest of the universe arounds us.
+Consider that we Ojibwa refer to ourselves as Anishnabeg - the good beings - and that we do not have a word or term that separates humanity from the rest of the universe around us.
 Gitchi Manitou has created the world in a way that it is possible to exist in harmony with every part of Creation.
-It is our life's work to come to understand the spiritual truths that are central to learning how to exist as such an ensightful force that the accord is always in balance.
+It is our life's work to come to understand the spiritual truths that are central to learning how to exist as such an insightful force that the accord is always in balance.

 For that reason what the Ojibwa values most is not what we get from our achievements, but rather who we become through the process of achieving.

-To help us be good beings, Seven Grandfathers visited the Anishnabeg and brought with them Seven Gifts that can give us a way of knowing Mino-Binaaadiziwn in its deepest sense if an effort is made to inquire into the meaning of the gifts and a lifetime of committment is made to make them an intrinsic part of our lives.
+To help us be good beings, Seven Grandfathers visited the Anishnabeg and brought with them Seven Gifts that can give us a way of knowing Mino-Binaaadiziwn in its deepest sense if an effort is made to inquire into the meaning of the gifts and a lifetime of commitment is made to make them an intrinsic part of our lives.

 The gifts begin and end with knowledge and the ability to know and the Anishnabe are taught to treasure them.